Hermits Rest

 Trail Difficulty - Easy

-I took this photograph just a few steps off of the Hermits Rest Trail that leads down to the Morrow Point Reservoir on the Gunnison River.
-Distance from the trailhead to the photo spot was approximately 250ft down the mostly level smooth, easy to traverse trail.
+I took this photograph just a few steps off the Hermits Rest Trail, which leads down to the Morrow Point Reservoir on the Gunnison River.
+The distance from the trailhead to the photo spot was approximately 250 feet down the mostly level, smooth, and easy-to-traverse trail.

 GPS Coordinates & Elevation